Impacted earwax happens when there is a build-up of earwax in the ear, which could lead to infection if not removed.

 Usually resulting purely from pressure on the ear canal, if the wax has been pushed deep into the ear, the pain may come from direct pressure on the eardrum as well.

-This is actually caused by the hard wax pressing a nerve called the vagus nerve which runs along the ear.
-The pressure can excite the nerve and make you cough despite your throat being clear.
+This is actually caused by the hard wax pressing on the vagus nerve which runs along the ear.
+The pressure can excite the nerve and make you cough, despite your throat being clear.

 A ‘full’ ear

-If the hard wax is pressing equally around the ear canal, then it is experienced as a sensation of fullness inside the ear.
+If the hard wax is pressing equally around the ear canal, then you may feel a sensation of fullness inside the ear.

 Your ears are self-cleaning so you should be fine to just leave them to it.
 If you feel earwax is causing a problem, get in touch with your GP or Specsavers store to discuss treatment options.